Did Sasha And Malia Write Barron Trump A Farewell Letter? If So, What Would It Say?

 — georgia (@lemonadenormani) January 15, 2017

-Before Sasha and Malia Obama’s departure and Barron Trump’s arrival, Jenna and Barbara penned a farewell letter to the sisters, as Inquisitr previously wrote.
+Before Sasha and Malia Obama’s departure and Barron Trump’s arrival, Jenna and Barbara penned a farewell letter to the sisters, as the Inquisitr previously wrote.
 They recalled their first meeting and how they’ve watched the girls blossom into mature teenagers — ready to embark on their next chapter in life.

 They applauded Malia and Sasha for remaining together and strong through the rigors political life has to offer.